Your web browser is out of date

 Day Schedule

 Monday A full day together.
-Besides Bible classes, Monday sessions include “family time,” which focuses on the heart and life of a Christian leader.
-During this time, fellows learn about spiritual disciplines and character formation and take time to share and pray for each other.
+In addition to walking through the Old Testament and New Testament, Monday includes “family time,” which focuses on the heart and life of a Christian leader.
+During this time, residents learn about spiritual disciplines, character formation, and take time to share and pray for each other.
 Mondays also include “Director’s Time” which are ministry “how-to” sessions where directors on our staff share practical tips for handling common pastoral and leadership challenges.

 Wednesday Possible Ministry Hours